vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

     - Transactions are handled in Service Layer - Services wrapped in AOP proxies - Spring TransactionInterceptor in invoked
     - TransactionInterceptor delegates to TransactionManager (JpaTransactionManager, JtaTransactionManager)
     - Services call DAOs with no spring dependency
-    - Services are injected with AOP proxied EntityManager
+    - Services are injected with AOP-proxied EntityManager
     - Proxied EntityManager makes sure queries are properly joined into active transaction
 - DAO implementations have no spring dependencies
 - Can use AOP for exception translation - JPA exceptions translated to Spring DataAccessExceptions